fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

                 obtained can then be used for hyperparameter tuning.
                 However, in the above dataset, even this approach failed to obtain distinguishable clusters.

-            (4) The dataset was separated into two major clusters (orange and green) (most probably indicating myopic and non-myopic group respectivly) was confirmed by Hierarchial Clustering Model.
+            (4) The dataset separated into two major clusters (orange and green) was confirmed by Hierarchial Clustering Model
+                (most probably indicating myopic and non-myopic group respectivly).

             (5) Therefore, it can be concluded that unsupervised Machine Learning algorithm using KMeans (combined with PCA & tSNE) failed to identify any clusters that can be used to predict Myopia in Children aged between 5-9 years old.